 California Supply Chain Transparency Act – MBX supports this act which was created to help eradicate human trafficking and slavery worldwide.
 We require direct suppliers to certify that materials incorporated into their product comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-Forced Labor – The Supplier must under no circumstances use, or in any other way benefit from, forced labor.
-Forced labor refers to any form of indentured servitude such as the use of physical punishment, confinement, or threats of violence as a method of discipline or control, such as retaining employees’ identification, passports, work permits or deposits as a condition of employment.
+Forced Labor – MBX expects our suppliers will under no circumstances use, or in any other way benefit from, forced labor.
+Forced labor refers to any form of indentured servitude such as the use of physical punishment, confinement, or threats of violence as a method of discipline or control, such as retaining employees’ identification, passports, work permits, or deposits as a condition of employment.

-Wages and Benefits – The Supplier’s employees must be provided with wages and benefits that, at a minimum, comply with national laws or industry standards, whichever is higher, as well as binding collective agreements, including those pertaining to overtime work and other premium pay arrangements.
+Wages and Benefits – MBX’s employees are provided with wages and benefits that, at a minimum, comply with national laws or industry standards, whichever is higher, including those pertaining to overtime work and other premium pay arrangements.
 In any event, wages should always be enough to meet basic needs for employees and their entitled official dependents and to provide some discretionary income.

-Employment Practices – The Supplier shall only employ workers who are legally authorized to work in their facilities and are responsible for validating employees’ eligibility to work through appropriate documentation.
-All work shall be voluntary, and workers shall be free to leave work or terminate their employment upon reasonable notice.
-To every extent possible, work performed must be on the basis of recognized employment relationship established through national law and practice.
+Employment Practices – MBX shall only employ workers who are legally authorized to work in their facilities and are responsible for validating employees’ eligibility to work through appropriate documentation.
+All work shall be voluntary, and workers shall be free to leave work or terminate their employment at will.
+To every extent possible, all work performed will be on the basis of recognized employment relationship established through national law and practice.

-Conflict Minerals — The Supplier shall exercise due diligence with their relevant suppliers consistent with OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+Conflict Minerals – MBX requires our suppliers to provide documentation (CMRT) due diligence with their relevant suppliers consistent with OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-MBX requires the Supplier to comply with all applicable legal environmental requirements and demonstrate continual improvement of its environmental performance.
+MBX complies with all applicable legal environmental requirements and demonstrates continuous improvement of its environmental performance.

 If you have any questions about this code of conduct, please contact us at